Project Initiation Document – What is a PID ?

 4. Define the Work Breakdown Structure

-Create a low-level Work Breakdown Structure and demonstrate the main work streams.
+Create a low-level Work Breakdown Structure and demonstrate the main workstreams.
 Break the project work into smaller and logical sections and show how the deliverables come together and who is responsible for what.

 You can use a graphical chart and number each item to represent the structure.

-5. Describe the Project Management Team
+5. Describe the Roles and Responsibilities

 A project initiation document should include necessary information regarding the overall project team structure both internal and external.
 Describe the project team and the role of each team member.
 Describe what is the reporting hierarchy between them.

 This will help you to avoid misunderstandings and conflicts during communication.
-It is a good idea to create a RACI (Responsible, Accountable, Consulted, Informed) Matrix to demonstrate who is responsible for what and who needs to be kept in the loop.
+It is a good idea to create a RACI matrix (Responsible, Accountable, Consulted, Informed) to demonstrate who is responsible for what and who needs to be kept in the loop.

 6. Risks, Assumptions, and Issues